• Skip to primary navigation

 Choosing the Noodles

-1. My first choice here are the long and thin egg free angel hair noodle nests.
-This is most definitely because there is an element of nostalgia to them for me.
-It’s how I remember Sunday’s noodle soup that my grandma made using the thin long noodles made on Saturday and allowed to dry overnight on a clean handmade hemp tablecloth.
+1. My first choice for this classic Sunday soup are the extra long and thin, egg free angel hair noodle nests.
+This is most definitely because there is an element of nostalgia associated to them.
+It’s how I remember Sunday’s noodle soup that grandma made using the thin long noodles made on Saturday and allowed to dry overnight on a clean handmade hemp tablecloth.

-2. I also remember tiny little star shaped pasta and “ acini de pepe” grandma also used to make.
-So for my soul it has to be one of those shapes to really hit the spot.
+2. I also remember tiny little star shaped pasta and “acini di Pepe” grandma also used to make.
+So for my soul it really has to be one of those two shapes to really hit the spot.

 All things considered, you can play around with different egg free pasta shapes of your choosing here.
 I suspect any mini sea shells, cavatelli or ditalini pasta would play really nice in this super flavorful vegetable broth.
 For a gluten-free option consider these roasted spaghetti squash noodles, such a nutritious and tasty option.